hbmallampati/Hotel-recommendation-system/README.md

   </p>
 </br>
 #### 4. Build recommendation system:
+Employed collaborative filtering technique in Apache Spark, made use of Spark ML, ALS algorithm, to build recommendation engine.
 </br>
 #### 5. Check predicted ratings
+We can see that for the first three rows the (actual rating, predicted rating) are (4, 2.941), (3, 2.88), (3, 3.007) which is quite close but we still have some error.
+To reduce the error and improve the performance we did hyperparameter tuning.
 <p align= "center"><img width="402" alt="Screenshot 2023-04-20 at 1 39 42 PM" src="https://user-images.githubusercontent.com/98439391/233482916-5e0090b5-e293-477d-96da-62eb78a3f385.png">
 </p>
 </br>